-Searching for pet-friendly hotels in the Lake District?
-Then Armathwaite Hall Hotel is the place for you.
+Searching for dog friendly hotels in the Lake District?
+Armathwaite Hall Hotel is the place for you.
 We understand very well that dogs are a big part of the family and we welcome V.I.P’s (Very Important Pooches) at Armathwaite Hall Hotel and Spa.

-We love dogs so much that we have a selected number of dog-friendly hotel bedrooms that are especially suitable for bringing your faithful friend.
+We know it can be difficult finding a dog friendly hotel that also offers a luxurious guest experience.
+However, we love dogs so much that we have a selected number of dog friendly hotel bedrooms that are especially suitable for bringing your faithful friend.
 These rooms are on the ground floor and open out onto our patio areas and gardens.

-These pet-friendly rooms accommodate a maximum of two dogs, at a cost of just £15.00 per night which includes a comfortable dog bed, cushion, treats and waste bags.
+Our pet-friendly hotel rooms accommodate a maximum of two dogs, at a cost of just £20.00 per night which includes a comfortable dog bed, cushion, treats and waste bags.

-In addition to our dog-friendly rooms, we also welcome well-behaved dogs in the Hall Lounge from 10.00am until 7.00pm, so everyone can relax together.
+In addition to our dog friendly hotel rooms, we also welcome well-behaved dogs in the Hall Lounge from 10.00am until 7.00pm, so everyone can relax together.
 We even have a doggy hairdryer available if your pet gets wet after a Lakeland walk!

 View our Canine Cuisine menu here.